Skip to content

 When your business follows safety guidelines, be sure to document every step.
 Without good documentation, it’s difficult to prove you’ve taken all the necessary steps to stay safe at work.

 Raken’s construction safety app makes it easy to keep tabs on all your jobsites.
 Workers document daily progress, including daily work logs, checklists, and safety protocols.
-They can upload attachments (like photos or videos they take while working) and submit observations, tagging team members for review if they see any safety concerns like ice or snow.
+They can upload attachments (like photos or videos they take while working) and submit observations, tagging team members for review if they see any safety concerns like ice or snow that should be removed.

 All data collected from the field is sent back to the office instantly and can be automatically published into a clean, clear PDF format.
 The Raken app automatically captures the day’s weather conditions, too.

-Nobody wants to spend extra time on the jobsite at the end of a cold winter day.
-Get a field-first app for your teams so they can give you better jobsite visibility without having to spend hours on reporting.
+Nobody wants to spend extra hours on the jobsite at the end of a cold winter day.
+Get better jobsite visibility with our time-saving safety and reporting tools

 We use cookies to manage and improve your website experience.